A Sh0rT n0vEl FoR oUr FrAcTuReD mInDs

 She wouldn't tell Yagasawki that David had died last week.

 "That's just it," Ezzy said, "I couldn't force myself to focus on anything so I started taking the Adderall.
 Then all of the sudden it was like I could hear them.
 To understand how they were feeling.
 I could start to focus on them and figure them out, not just use them to get my experiments over with."

 She certainly wouldn't tell him what had happened.
 How and why David had died.
 That would make him nervous.
+David had asked himself, and now he was in a state of shock.
 She reached the counter behind her desk and pulled a glass and her favorite bottle of vodka off the shelf.

 "And what I realized, when I could really pay attention, was that the arms were each acting just like me," she said, pouring the vodka and taking a delicate sip, "they don't care what's going on inside each other.
 They only want to be heard, so they talk but don't really listen, and because of that, the connections were only ever formed one way," she said, "outward."